TrueSightDAO/.github/profile/README.md

 ![How it works: Why are we doing this?](https://raw.githubusercontent.com/TrueSightDAO/.github/main/assets/20220708%20-%20Gary%20the%20real%20threat.jpg)

 - We are a community of globally distributed contributors who deeply value Autonomy, Integrity and Diversity.
-- We believe information pollution (fake news) is destabilizing liberal democratic societies and causing human suffering through ignorant decisions worldwide.
+- We believe information pollution (fake news) is destabilizing liberal democratic societies, causing human suffering through ignorant decisions worldwide and eroding values we hold dear.
-- We have come together with the purpose of Building a Better World based on Verifiable Truth to reinstate our previous values.
+- We have come together with the purpose of Building a Better World based on Verifiable Truth.

 ## Why we exist